galasa-dev/cli/docs/generated/errors-list.md

 - GAL1006E: The submit command does not support mixing of the test selection flags and a portfolio
 - GAL1007E: Failed to create report yaml file {}.
 Reason is {}
 - GAL1008E: Failed to check if group {} exists already.
 Reason is {}
-- GAL1009E: The submit command requires either test selection flags or a portfolio
+- GAL1009E: The submit command requires either test selection flags (eg: --stream, --class, --bundle, --package, --tag, --regex, --test) or --portfolio flag to be specified.
+Use the --help flag for more details.
 - GAL1010E: Invalid override '{}'
 - GAL1011E: Failed to encode the yaml file {}.
 Reason is {}
 - GAL1012E: Failed to prepare test report for writing to json file {}.
 Reason is {}